-[[Previous approaches: Differential privacy, different types of attacks, model inversion attack, linking attack]] [[Genetic leakage protection: Several of these: De-identification based (removal of names), Encryption based, more complicated de-identification techniques (k-anonymization), differential privacy based (makes a very high compromise of utility for privacy’s sake).
-These are active fields of research.]] [[It has been shown previously that differential privacy formality, which is theoretically the most complete data protection scheme, for releasing genomic information may lead to very poor utility~\cite{XX,XX}.
-It is therefore necessary to analyze where the sensitive information exists in different datasets and how protection of the sensitive data affects data utility.
-To accomplish this, This study furthers the understanding of the predictable sensitive genetic information from gene expression datasets.]]

 In addition, different formalities have been proposed for protecting sensitive information.
 For example differential privacy [11] establishes bounds on the leakage on sensitive information in statistical databases.
 The main issue with this formality is that there is a stringent tradeoff between utility and privacy.
 Thus, it has been shown that differential privacy mechanisms can decrease the utility of the biological information [12].
 In addition, homomorphic encryption [13], which enable performing operations on encrypted data directly, are possible approaches that can offer protection of sensitive information as the real data is never seen by the information processors.
 These approaches require from very high computational complexity and storage requirements for encrypted data.
 Another well-established formality is k-anonymization [14].
 In this formality, the released dataset is anonymized by different data perturbation techniques for ensuring that no combination of features in the dataset can be shared by less than k individuals.
 This approach, however, is computationally very high complexity with large features and usually not practical for high dimensional biomedical datasets.
 Several variants have been proposed that extend k-anonymity framework [15, 16].
 As the size and nature of the biomedical datasets change, it is necessary to build analysis frameworks that can quantify the correlations between different data types that can lead to sensitive information leakage.

-In this paper, we are proposing metrics and an analysis framework for quantification of sensitive information in gene expression datasets that can be used for re-identification of individuals.
+In this paper, we focus on characterizability of the individuals’ sensitive information in the context of linking attacks.
+In the linking attack, there are two datasets: The first dataset contains identities and gene expression levels for a set of individuals.
+The second dataset contains genotypes and a piece of sensitive information for each individual, e.g., HIV disease status, for another set of individuals.
+The attacker aims at linking the identities in gene expression dataset to the sensitive information in genotype dataset by first predicting the genotypes of variants using the gene expression levels then matching the predicted genotypes to the genotype dataset.
+For the prediction, the attacker utilizes publicly available eQTL datasets, which report the genes and variants whose expressions and genotypes are significantly correlated.
+This attack enables the attacker to characterize sensitive information about the individuals, and represents a privacy breach.

 The expression datasets generated by RNA-sequencing [17] can be utilized directly for identification of personal variants directly from the reads.
-This can, however, be easily remedied by removing the nucleotide information in the datasets [18] or by releasing the gene expression levels in the publicly accessible datasets.
-Another information that can be utilized for genotype identification from gene expression datasets is the expression quantitative trait loci (eQTLs) datasets.
-Each eQTL contains a common genetic variant and a gene expression such that the genotype of the variant is significantly correlated with the expression level of the gene.
+This can, however, be easily remedied by removing the nucleotide information in the datasets [18] or by releasing only the quantification of gene expression levels in the publicly accessible datasets.
+Even when only the expression levels are released, expression quantitative trait loci (eQTLs) can be utilized for linking gene expression datasets to the genotype datasets.
+Each eQTL contains a common genetic variant and a gene such that the genotype of the variant is significantly correlated with the expression level of the gene.
 Each eQTL entry contains typically the strength of the correlation and a gradient information that tells which genotype is associated with higher or lower expression level.
-The eQTLs are especially useful since there are large eQTL datasets that are publicly available online. [[GTex Project eQTLs are accessible with gradient, significance information, and even the joint distribution of expression and genotypes]]For example, GTex project hosts approximately 30 million eQTLs whose gradient and significance information can be viewed freely through eQTL Browser [[\cite GTex Browser]].
+The eQTLs are especially useful since there is a large and growing compendium of public eQTL datasets.
+[For example, GTex project hosts approximately 30 million eQTLs whose gradient and significance information can be viewed freely through eQTL Browser[3].